Philips CPAP

 The severity of side effects may depend on how long you’ve used a recalled machine and your overall health.
 Consider informing your doctor of any symptoms, no matter how minor or occasional.

-If you use a recalled CPAP machine for sleep apnea, you may consult with your doctor about the benefits and risks of using a recalled or repaired device.
+If you use a recalled CPAP machine for sleep apnea, talk to your physician about your options.
 Sometimes, not using the CPAP machine may be riskier than continuing to use it.
-You and your doctor can decide if the benefits of continuing use outweigh any risks.
+You and your doctor can decide if the benefits of continuing to use that specific machine outweigh any risks.

 Tips for Preventing CPAP Machine Side Effects